heliumiotgrants/helium-iot-grants/applications/chirpstack-hpr-improvements.md

 ## Project Goals and Objectives
 <!--Outline the primary goals and objectives.
 What will the project achieve?-->
 - Lower the barrier of entry for prospective users or start ups to Helium ecosystem.
-- Provide documentation on using/getting started with connector.
+- Provide documentation on using/getting started with the connector.
+  - github pages or to helium docs.
 - Dedicate a few hours every few weeks to allow time with and help people get started.
   - Propose to start with an hour every week in AEST/AEDT Timezone initially for 3 months.
   - If this time is insufficient in the future, we may need to increase and revisit grant for more time allowance.